Table of Contents

 Voice over Internet Protocol, or VoIP, delivers voice communications over IP networks rather than traditional analog networks.
 UCaaS is a robust communications platform that uses the VoIP protocol to transmit voice data packets.
 Therefore, VoIP is a foundational and complementary technology for the delivery of UCaaS.

 There are a number of critical functions of UCaaS.
-These include:
+These include enterprise voice, audio and web conferencing, instant messaging, and collaboration technologies.
+Let’s review each category in greater detail.

 UCaaS solutions offer myriad audio and video conferencing options integrated with voice service.
 UCaaS systems make it easy to join conferences from mobile devices and computers.
 Also, incorporating passcodes further improves security.

-Other features like lecture mode, muting, and recording are also typically included.
-Video conferencing solutions are offered for both one on one- and multi-person video calls.
+Lecture mode, muting, and recording features are typically included.
+Providers offer video conferencing solutions for both one-on-one and multi-person video calls.
 Voice and video conference recording is often an added feature.

 Most UCaaS solutions offer elegant integrations with products like Microsoft Teams, Zoom, and Webex for customers that prefer to stay on their existing conferencing platform.
 This allows users to access UCaaS features from the conferencing interface.
 Some platforms also boost call quality in third-party conferencing platforms so that your third-party conferencing solution is better when combined with a Unified Communications platform.

 Most UCaaS solutions offer an Instant Messaging (IM) option for communication and file sharing.
 Rather than using consumer IM platforms, the IM solutions offered by UCaaS providers are secure.
-Using commercial IM platforms from a UCaaS provider also ensures that shared files are kept safely on company-managed storage devices rather than personal devices.
+When using commercial IM platforms from a UCaaS provider, companies store files safely on their managed storage devices instead of personal ones.

 Presence, or the ability to see if users on the platform are available, is an important feature.
 Presence shows which users are online with easy-to-understand icons.
-They also allow users to share their availability and the best method to contact them.
+They also allow users to share their availability and the best communications channels to contact them.
 For example, the icon can note if someone is in a meeting or available only via chat.
-These features make for quicker, more efficient communications.
+These features make for quicker, more efficient communications over multiple tools.

 Instant messaging platforms integrate with customer chat functions for better customer support.
-Combining these features with a contact center solution layers on additional value.
-Communications between the contact center agent and the customer can be stored in a CRM system integrated with the UCaaS and CCaaS solutions.
+Combining these features with a contact center solution layers additional value.
+The contact center agent stores communications with the customer in a CRM system integrated with the UCaaS and CCaaS solutions.

 UCaaS systems include a wealth of collaboration tools designed to work from laptops, desktops, and mobile devices.
 In addition to conferencing and video messaging, UCaaS solutions offer screen sharing, file sharing, and calendar sharing.
-Project and task management features are typically included, making UCaaS solutions a complete collaboration suite.
+UCaaS solutions typically include project and task management features, making them a complete collaboration suite.

 What are the Benefits of UCaaS?

 There are many benefits to Unified Communications as a Service that are driving customer demand.
-These include:
+These include lower upfront costs, simplified implementation, fewer tools to manage, improved scalability, and better security.
+Let’s explore each facet further.

 Traditional on-premise PBX systems can cost tens of thousands to millions of dollars.
-UCaaS solutions are purchased at a reasonable per-user monthly fee, often with no upfront hardware costs.
+Companies purchase UCaaS solutions at a reasonable per-user monthly fee, often without any upfront hardware costs.

 Prices vary based on the user count, features, and vendor.
 Budgeting $15 to $45 per user will provide a rough estimate for a UCaaS deployment.
-Any additional desk or conference phones are added to the monthly service.
+Companies add any additional desk or conference phones to the monthly service.
 Customers can often leverage existing handsets from Polycom, AudioCodes, and other providers, further improving cost.
 This allows customers to take advantage of the benefits of CaaS without a massive upfront bill.

 By way of example, we recently provided a small business with UCaaS pricing.
 A solution for 25 team members costed only $650 per month.
 A similar deployment with a legacy PBX would likely have been $25,000 to $50,000 plus deployment services.

-Since most UCaaS services are already built out in the cloud, installation and deployment are simple.
-Configuration is typically done via a web GUI.
+Most UCaaS services exist in the cloud, making installation and deployment simple.
+Users typically configure them via a web GUI.
 The UCaaS provider, or a UCaaS reseller, like Brightlio, can also help with the installation and configuration.

 Typically, the costs to deploy a UCaaS system are much less than a traditional PBX since most of the infrastructure is already deployed in the provider’s cloud.
 The price for a “white glove” implementation service for the 25-user deployment referenced above was only $2,500.
 A legacy deployment would cost at least $10,000 or more.

 Gone are the days of integrating a PBX with a conferencing system, IVR, and Contact Center platform.
-UCaaS solutions bundle these services into a unified platform.
-This eliminates the costs of purchasing numerous third-party tools.
+UCaaS solutions bundle multiple tools into a unified platform.
+This eliminates the costs of purchasing numerous third-party tools and improves productivity.
 It also reduces the headaches associated with integrating products from multiple vendors.

 When third-party tools are preferred or required, there are usually straightforward integrations between the most popular platforms.